Siamian/Arduino/Blinking_RGB_LEDs_for_Christmas_decoration/Readme.md

 # Blinking RGB LEDs for Christmas_decoration

 # Brief
-The purpose of this project is to create a Christmas ornament using RGB LEDs The duty cycle of the RGB diodes is controlled by PWM
+The purpose of this project is to create a Christmas ornament using RGB LEDs.
+The duty cycle of the RGB diodes is controlled by PWM